Overview

 Q: What happens if I copy or move documents from one folder to another?
 Do new versions get created?

 A: Within a project, when you move or copy a document, all versions of the document are moved/copied.
-If you move or copy a document to a folder and there is already a document with the same filename and file extension, the moved/copied document will automatically be renamed to be unique, e.g. abc (1).doc.
+If you move or copy a document to a folder and there is already a document with the same file name and file extension, the moved/copied document will automatically be renamed to be unique, e.g. ABC (1).doc.

-If documents are copied to a new project, only the current version is copied.
-Why?
-This is to ensure data integrity.
+If documents are copied to a new project, only the current version is copied to ensure data integrity.
 For a document with several versions, earlier versions may have been uploaded by users who are not in the destination project.
 But, the user who is performing the copy action has to be in the destination project (otherwise they wouldn’t be allowed to do the copy), so only the current version is copied and the “modified by” date of the new document is the user doing the copy.

 Permissions